centreon/centreon-engine/doc/user/configuration/basics/timeperiods.rst

 of thumb you should avoid timeranges that might start or end during DST.

-In the Europe/Paris timezone for example, you need to avoid using timeranges that might start in DST (02:30-04:00) as well as timeranges that might end in DST (00:00-02:30).
+In the Europe/Paris timezone for example, you need to avoid using timeranges that might start in DST (02:30-*) as well as timeranges that might end in DST (*-02:30).
 Timeranges that cover the entire 02:00-03:00 range are OK (00:00-06:00).

+If you use timeranges that start or end within a DST, no guess can be made on how the timeperiod will behave until one hour after the end of the DST hour (4 o'clock if the DST occured at 3 o'clock).
+After this delay, timeperiods should work again as expected.

 How Time Periods Work With Host and Service Checks
 ==================================================